-Are you looking for a good easy-to-use automatic pet feeder for your dog or cat?
+Are you looking for the best automatic pet feeder to keep your dog or cat fed and watered while you’re out?

 You’ve come to the right place.

 In this buying guide, we review the best automatic pet feeders for dogs and cats.
-We’ll look at the best features of each and warn you of any issues you should watch out for.
+We also include a couple of automatic water dispensers to go along with your choice of feeder.
+We look at the best features of each and warn you of any issues you should watch out for.

 Side note: If you’re struggling to keep your home free of pet hair and dander, take a look at our popular list of the best robotic vacuums for pet hair.
 Or, if you need a self-cleaning litter box for your cat, then check out our litter robot buying guide here.